yencan65/hello-world/README.md

 # hello-world
 hi guys
-I am her to learn about code
+I am here to learn about code